Vignesh296169/nextJsNotes/README.md

 # nextJsNotes
 * Code splitting with React.lazy and Suspense
   - you load only the parts you need right now.
 When you need other parts, you load them later.
+  - SEO: Much better SEO performance since the content is pre-rendered and easily crawlable by search engines.
 * Server Components
    - Your friend (the server) builds some parts, and you (your computer) build other parts, and together you create the whole castle (your app) more easily and quickly!
 * Pnpm